Director of Family Advocacy

 🎬 Inside the Classroom: 2-Hour Learning in Motion

-A one-minute walkthrough of Alpha's operational model, from AI-enabled instruction to the educational guides who facilitate it.
+A brief overview of what enables Alpha's model to succeed, from AI-powered instruction to the guides who facilitate it.

 👉 Quick look (1 min)